Why start a garden?

 Step 3 - Gather supplies

-If your garden will be in containers, the first criteria is size and suitability.
+If your garden will be in containers, the first criteria are size and suitability.
 Next, decide whether budget or aesthetics is the priority.
 Vegetables and herbs can grow in bins and buckets as well as clay pots, so spending a lot of money on a container system is not critical.
 However, with the rising need for urban gardening solutions, dozens of products are available designed to fit in all kinds of spaces and intended to be a visual centerpiece.

 Dirt and water can get messy!
 For container gardens, using plant saucers or another type of tray or mat under the box or pots can prevent staining on the surface the garden sits on.